Skip to content

 ESAs JC 2024-34 — Joint Guideline on aggregated annual costs and losses

-JC 2024-34 is the Joint Guideline of the European Supervisory Authorities (EBA, EIOPA, ESMA) on the Estimation of Aggregated Annual Costs and Losses Caused by Major ICT-Related Incidents, published on 19 March 2025 under DORA Article 11(10).
-The Guideline sets out the methodology that financial entities (other than microenterprises) follow when estimating aggregated annual costs and losses caused by major ICT-related incidents, for reporting under Article 11(11).
+JC 2024-34 is the Joint Guideline of the European Supervisory Authorities (EBA, EIOPA, ESMA) on the Estimation of Aggregated Annual Costs and Losses Caused by Major ICT-Related Incidents, issued under the mandate in DORA Article 11(11): the ESAs adopted the final report on 17 July 2024 and published the guidelines in the official EU languages on 19 March 2025.
+The Guideline sets out the methodology that financial entities (other than microenterprises) follow when estimating the aggregated annual costs and losses that Article 11(10) requires them to report to the competent authorities upon their request.

 In Modulos: sharpens ORF-380 (aggregated annual cost / loss estimation governance).